-As a treatment for migraines, some doctors recommend trying a low-tyramine or tyramine-free diet, such as the ones provided by Northwestern Memorial Hospital’s Health Learning Centers.
+As a treatment for migraines, some doctors recommend trying a low-tyramine or tyramine-free diet.
 The diet’s effectiveness for treating migraines isn’t medically proven.

 If you’re sensitive to tyramine or you’re taking MAOIs, you may want to limit your intake of tyramine-rich foods and beverages to lower your chances for tyramine buildup.

-Certain foods have high amounts of tyramine, especially foods that are processed and:
+Certain foods have high amounts of tyramine, especially foods that are: